FLORIN

 Romola -> Badia

-Camilla Rucellai, though having a historical name, is not
+Camilla Rucellai, though having a historical name, is not a

-a historical person, but a fictional one on whom George Eliot
+historical person, but a fictional one on whom George Eliot

 projects her dislike of women of such character.
-Romola flees
+Romola flees from

-from her threatening prophecies concerning Romola's godfather,
+her threatening prophecies concerning Romola's godfather, Bernardo

 Fictional characters, Baldassarre, Romola->San Miniato,